tintinweb/vscode-vyper/README.md

 see [CHANGELOG](./CHANGELOG.md)

-## 0.0.4
+## 0.0.5
-- updated Readme
-- ask to start free mythx security platform trial; also provide deployedbytecode to analysis
+- fix diagProvider only showing one mythx scan result

 -----------------------------------------------------------------------------------------------------------